hritvikgupta/langchain-data-analysis-tool/README.md

     ```bash
     flask run
     ```

-## Usage

-After starting the application, navigate to `http://localhost:5000/` in your web browser to access the tool.
-Upload a CSV file and use the web interface to perform data analysis operations.

-## Contributing

-Contributions are welcome!
-If you have suggestions or want to contribute to the project, feel free to create issues or pull requests on the GitHub repository.

-## License

-[MIT License](LICENSE) - see the `LICENSE` file for details.

 ## Run this using Docker and Docker Command to use when you have to pull the image and edit it
 1. First pull the image
     ```bash